 Opus One Winery has been ordered to pay more than $10,000 in monetary relief for contaminating the Napa River with grape waste last year.

-The Napa County District Attorney’s Office filed a complaint against the winery in Napa County Superior Court last week for allowing potentially harmful wine waste to pass into the river.
+The Napa County District Attorney’s Office filed a complaint against the winery in Napa County Superior Court last week for allowing potentially harmful wine waste to pass into the river and for engaging in unfair business practices.
+A final judgment was signed by Judge Diane Price and filed in court on Monday.

 Opus One Winery was ordered to pay $869 to the California Department of Fish and Wildlife and $993 to Napa County’s Planning, Building and Environmental Services department for costs associated with the spill.
 The winery was ordered to pay $5,000 in civil penalties to the Napa County District Attorney’s Office and an additional $5,000 to the Friends of the Napa River to be used for enhancement of the river.